techbyvj/PlateRecognizePy/README.md

 - OpenCV for image processing capabilities
 - Tesseract and EasyOCR for text recognition

 PlateRecognizePy is developed by VJ.
-For any questions or support, please open an issue on the GitHub repository.
+For any questions or support, please open an issue on the GitHub repository or reach out on [X (Twitter) @saidbyvj](https://x.com/saidbyvj).

 ## Performance and Accuracy